 Watch Bodwell’s calm account and actual video of the attack.

 13-year-old Bethany Hamilton was surfing The Tunnels off Kauai with her friend Alana Blanchard when a shark decided to change her life.
 While Hamilton was lying on her board with her arm dangling in the water, the shark bit into her and her board.
 The bite took her arm off just below the shoulder.
 Blanchard helped Hamilton back to shore where Blanchard’s father made a tourniquet that saved her life.

 The Jersey Shore, 1916Video: YouTube

 Charles Vansant was attacked during an evening swim.
 Charles Bruder was attacked five days later.
-Three more people, including a 12-year-old boy, were attacked at Matawan Creek, 30 miles north.
+Three more people, including an 11-year-old boy, were attacked at Matawan Creek, 30 miles north.
 Four of the shark attack victims died.
 Experts debated whether the attacks were made by a great white or bull shark.

-USS Indianapolis, 1945
+USS 'Indianapolis,' 1945